-23.0 Licensed Family Entertainment Centres
+24.0 Licensed Family Entertainment Centres

-- 23.1 This Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the Authority, for example, that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machine areas.
+- 24.1 This Licensing Authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling and will expect the applicant to satisfy the Authority, for example, that there will be sufficient measures to ensure that under 18 year olds do not have access to the adult only gaming machine areas.

-- 23.2 This Licensing Authority will expect applicants to offer their own measures to meet the Licensing Objectives in their risk assessment, appropriate measures or licence conditions may cover issues such as:
+- 24.2 This Licensing Authority will expect applicants to undertake a risk assessment and offer their own measures to meet the Licensing Objectives in their policies and procedures.
+Appropriate measures may cover issues such as:

 - CCTV

 - Supervision of entrances / machine areas

 - Physical separation of areas

 - Location of entry

 - Notices / signage

 - Specific opening hours

 - Self-exclusion schemes

-- Provision of information leaflets / helpline numbers for organisations such as GamCare.
+- Provision of information leaflets / helpline numbers for organisations such as GamCare

 - Measures / training for staff on how to deal with suspected truant school children on the premises